webmozarts/console-parallelization/README.md

-When you launch a command with multiprocessing enabled, a main process fetches *items* and distributes them across the given number of child processes over the STDIN.
+When you launch a command with multiprocessing enabled, a main process fetches *items* and distributes them across the given number of child processes over the standard input.
 Child processes are killed after a fixed number of items (a *segment*) in order to prevent them from slowing down over time.

 Optionally, the work of child processes can be split down into further chunks